Why I Switched My Web Designer Client Portal Away from Notion

 Basecamp actually surprised me!
 I had written it off as absurdly expensive because that's always been the rumor, but they now offer a free plan and a more reasonable $15/month plan, which is a total steal compared to their next plan up at around $299/MONTH.

 The messaging and office hours feature?
-Chef’s kiss.
+A solopreneur’s dream.
 But the task management—ughhhh.
-It offers task management in two separate areas for List &/or Kanban –as in, you can use both or neither, but they are totally separate from each other, and neither fully allows for subtasks or nested tasks.
+It offers task management in two separate areas for List &/or Kanban –as in, you can put info in either type, but they are totally separate from each other, and neither has the task detail I’d be looking for.

-While the task Lists (To-Dos) are like a super simplified Asana list, the Boards area is a closest to Trello...and yet neither of them will feel all that familiar to Trello/Asana users.
-Task lists could use a templated system so new projects wouldn't require you to recreate all of the tasks for each project, but the Kanban style doesn't have access to the template system for new tasks, and neither had much room for task details like custom fields or subtasks with date, status & assignee details.
+While the task Lists (To-Dos) are like a super simplified Asana list, the Boards area is closest to Trello...and yet neither of them will feel all that familiar to Trello/Asana users.
+Task lists can use a templated system so new projects wouldn't require you to recreate all of the tasks for each project, but the Kanban style doesn't have access to that same template system for new tasks, and neither had much room for task details like custom fields or subtasks with date, status & assignee details.

 Bonsai*: